 I was thumping this particular drum on various lists for a couple of years during the 3-year summer.
 But once I got a clearer idea of just how important Albus Dumbledore allegedly was to the British wizarding world, I realized that I would be very surprised if Rowling did decide to pull a relationship between Albus and Arthur out of her hat.
 That kind of prominence does tend to slop over onto known family members, and for all his popularity with his co-workers, Arthur does not fit the profile of being Albus Dumbledore’s acknowledged great-grand nephew.
 (Aberforth, at the Hog’s Head now seemed almost certainly not to be known to be the Headmaster’s brother.
 Or not to the general run of the pub’s clientele.)

-And with the release of DHs it is clear that Rowling had other plans for the Dumbledore family entirely.
+And with the release of DHs it was clear that Rowling had other plans for the Dumbledore family entirely.

 • • • •